kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-2.md

    You should see two carts in the table.

    ::: info Quick Quiz
    The carts' status should be checked out or abandoned.
-Do the cart statuses match those you saw when manually calculating the number of events in each cart during step 3 in the last section?
+Do the cart statuses match those you saw when manually calculating the number of events in each cart during step 3 in the last part?
    :::